-- 1. The Panel's reasons for its conclusion, following the hearings on 25 August and 2 September 1987, that Guinness had breached the Code. - 2.
-The Panel's reasons for its conclusions, following the hearings on 12 and 20 April 1989, as to the remedial action that Guinness is required to take. - The reasons of the Panel's Appeal Committee, following its meeting on 13 June 1989, for rejecting an appeal by Guinness against aspects of the required remedy.
+1. The Panel's reasons for its conclusion, following the hearings on 25 August

+2. The Panel's reasons for its conclusions, following the hearings on 12 and 20

+April 1989, as to the remedial action that Guinness is required to take.

+3. The reasons of the Panel's Appeal Committee, following its meeting on 13 remedy.

-Some of this material will be of interest only to a minority but in view of the importance of this case and the variety of the considerations that it raised, it is considered appropriate that full details should be publicly available.
+June 1989, for rejecting an appeal by Guinness against aspects of the required importance of this case and the variety of the considerations that it raised, it is considered appropriate that full details should be publicly available.